ss0832/GRRM23utils/README.md

 - numpy

 ## Utils
-interface.py : For option of GRRM23 (**AddSubExPot**=(absolute path of your program file to run between QM calculation and processing by GRRM program))
+interface.py : For option (**AddSubExPot**) of GRRM23

+**AddSubExPot**=(absolute path of your program file to run between QM calculation and processing by GRRM program)

+You can read your program between processing of QM calculation software and processing of GRRM.

 ### functions
 - interface.LinkJOB2list(file_name)